AhmadEleiwa/ProjectMangament/README.md

 Project managers use  delegation  to add value to  their teams and orginization by matching tasks ti individuals who can best complete the work.

 ### Effective communication
 Project managers deliver value through effective communication, both with their team and with key stakeholders. which ensures that the project stays on track.
-In addition to keeping up with teammates, project managers keep in regular contact with people outside of the team
+In addition to keeping up with teammates, project managers keep in regular contact with people outside of the team.